nodesource/nsolid/SECURITY.md

 and may ask for additional information or guidance surrounding the reported issue.

-If you do not receive an acknowledgement of your report within 6 business days, or if you cannot find a private security contact for the project, you may escalate to the OpenJS Foundation CNA at `security@lists.openjsf.org`.

-If the project acknowledges your report but does not provide any further response or engagement within 14 days, escalation is also appropriate.

-### Node.js bug bounty program

-The Node.js project no longer has a bug bounty program.

-## Reporting a bug in a third-party module
+## Reporting a bug in a third party module

-Security bugs in third-party modules should be reported to their respective maintainers.
+Security bugs in third party modules should be reported to their respective maintainers.

 ## Disclosure policy

-Here is the security disclosure policy for Node.js
+Here is the security disclosure policy for N|Solid

 * The security report is received and is assigned a primary handler.
 This person will coordinate the fix and release process.
-The problem is validated against all supported Node.js versions.
+The problem is validated against all supported versions.
 Once confirmed, a list of all affected versions is determined.
 Code is audited to find any potential similar problems.
 Fixes are prepared for all supported releases.
   These fixes are not committed to the public repository but rather held locally pending the announcement.

+<<<<<<< ours
 * A suggested embargo date for this vulnerability is chosen and a CVE (Common Vulnerabilities and Exposures (CVE®)) is requested for the vulnerability.